heisand/NWN/README.md

 `parse_rdf.py`: Parses the rdf-files using the Python package RDFLib.

-`remove_errors.py`: Removes structural and other errors from the files.
+`remove_errors.py`: Removes structural and other errors from the wordnet.

-`remove_ne+multi.py`: Removes proper nouns and multi word expressions from the files.
+`remove_ne+multi.py`: Removes proper nouns and multi word expressions from the wordnet.

 ## References
 The Language Bank by the National Library of Norway has the origin of the resource, and the